ANYTHING FOR JACKSON

-As this year’s Fantasia Film Festival draws to a close, it was a pleasure to catch one last world premiere for the Canadian film Anything for Jackson, a completely fresh and gratifying horror feature that easily takes the title for this year’s most pleasantly unexpected entry.
+Anything for Jackson is a completely fresh and gratifying horror feature that was easily one of the most pleasantly unexpected entries at the Fantasia Film Festival in 2020.
 The film explores the extreme lengths family will go to for their loved ones, especially when said family happens to be satanists.

 Anything for Jackson notably has a look and feel totally unlike your typical horror fare, perhaps due to director Justin Dyck and writer Keith Cooper’s extensive experience making mostly sentimental holiday movies.
 Like their previous work, the core of Anything for Jackson is the family element, but toned down from greeting card to condolence card.
 The entire cast and especially the leads, played by Canadian film royalty Sheila McCarthy and Julian Richings, give subtle and earnest performances that really endear you to their characters, even as they commit atrocities before your eyes.